GPS Signals: The Complete Guide to Global Positioning System Signal Technology

 • Digital signal processing and correlation

-• Navigation processor calculations
+• solution processor calculations

 Fleet tracking system showing GPS signal reception and processing for multiple vehicles